rlouf/blog/content/post/internals_mcx.md

 well as their dependencies.
 And this is the second important thing: they are parsed into a directed graph, another representation of the equations above.
 The graph is stored in the model (which is actually a class).

-Models are distributions, so they implement `sample` and `logpdf` functions.
-When you call either of these, two different **compilers** are called and traverse the graph to build the necessary functions.

 # A tale of 4 distributions